-Editors note: Since I published this, the comments have been coming in and are now probably better than the blog post.
-I encourage you to read about the lives of those who have high IQ.
-Their stories are quite revealing.
+Editors note: Since I published this, the comments have been coming in and are now far better than the blog post.
+I encourage you to read about the lives and struggles of those who have high IQ.
+Their stories are quite revealing.-> It’s in the comments, hint, hint, hint.

-I won’t disclose where I am on the IQ chart, but I do have some in my family with very high IQ.
-To be fair, we have our share of those both average and in a couple of cases not so average.
+Authors disclosure: I won’t disclose where I am on the IQ chart, but I do have some in my family with very high IQ.
+My father had a gigantic IQ.
 Here are the stories of those with high IQ and their travails.
 See if you identify with any of them.

 Johann Wolfgang von Goethe – “The intelligent man finds almost everything ridiculous, the sensible man hardly anything.”